HCL-TECH-SOFTWARE/Commerce-ReactStore-Automation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **HCL Product Version**
-Which version of the commerce is in use, what operating system it is running on, and which version nodejs and chrome it is running on.
+Which version of the commerce is in use, what operating system it is running on, and which version of nodejs and chrome it is using.

 **Describe the bug**
 A clear and concise description of what the bug is.